 An ideal power supply has a perfect dc output with no signals across the terminals or from the terminals to earth ground.
 The actual power supply has finite noise across the output terminals, and a finite current will flow through any impedance connected from either terminal to earth ground.
 The first is called normal mode voltage noise and the second common mode current noise.
+Figure 7-6 shows the simplified diagram of common mode and normal mode sources of noise.

 Normal mode voltage noise is in the form of ripple related to the line frequency plus some random noise.
-Both of these are of very low value in the Agilent E3632A.
+Both of these are of very low value in the Agilent E3633A and Agilent E3634A.
 Careful lead layout and keeping the power supply circuitry away from power devices and other noise sources will keep these values low.